 - In a medium mixing bowl, whisk together the flour, baking soda, and baking powder.
 Set aside.

-- In another medium mixing bowl, whisk together the buttermilk, banana mixture, and vanilla extract.
+- In another medium mixing bowl, whisk together the buttermilk, cooled banana mixture, and vanilla extract.

-- Place ½ cup butter and the sugar in a large bowl, beat with a mixer at medium speed until well blended.
+- Place 1/2 cup butter and the sugar in a large bowl, beat with a mixer at medium speed until light and fluffy, 3-5 minutes.

 - Add eggs to the sugar mixture and mix well.